Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

   - Choose building in "Release" mode in MS Visual Studio 2013.
   - Choose building in "x64" (for 64bit building) mode  in Property Pages or just select from the building platform located in the toolbar.
 If “x64” mode does not exist, create one by choosing 'New' and then copying the previous configuration settings.
   - Now hit build button to start building process.
+#### Process for building Vaa3D using qMake
+Before compiling, you need to modify the '....pro' file according to the path of the installed Dependencies(Vaa3D,QT etc).

+Launch the "Visual Studio x64 Win64 Command Prompt" from Start->Microsoft Visual Studio 2013->Visual Studio Tools->Visual Studio x64 Win64 Command Prompt
+example(global_registration):

+    cd (YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/
+    qmake global_registration.pro
+    vcvars64.bat
+    nmake release
+You can find the executable from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration.exe".

+### for Unix
+Before compiling, you also need to modify the '....pro' file according to the path of the installed Dependencies(Vaa3D,QT etc).
+     cd (YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/
+     qmake global_registration.pro
+     Make
+You can find the executable from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration".

 # Demo